Chart Color Schemes

 Population

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are utilized.
-Future population dynamics anticipate above median growth for national statistical areas.
-By 2041, East Lindfield (SA2) is projected to expand by 540 persons, reflecting an increase of 17.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to expand by 535 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.0% in total over the 17 years.

 Frequently Asked Questions - Population